keymetrics/doc-pm2/en/enterprise/collector/pm2.md

 Most of the features (tracing, profiling etc)rely on PM2 adding `@pm2/io` library inside your application, so we advise to [checkout his configuration](https://github.com/keymetrics/pm2-io-apm#global-configuration-object) to manage it independently for each application.

-Few things that you can do without relying on a configuration in your code :
+Few things that you can do without relying on a configuration in your code:

 ```bash
 pm2 reload <name> --trace --update-env # will enable the transaction tracing